 What Happens to Prohibited Items in Customs

-Under the Customs Act, 1962, a non-declaration, misdeclaration, or concealment of imports is an offence punishable by confiscation, fine, penalty, or even prosecution.
+Under the Customs Act of 1962, a non-declaration, misdeclaration, or concealment of imports is an offence punishable by confiscation, fine, penalty, or even prosecution.

 If a passenger is caught with prohibited items, the goods will be confiscated and the passenger may face legal actions depending on the nature of the goods.
 These may include a fine, penalties on individuals or concerned entities, arrest and prosecution or even preventive detention in cases of grave violations.